 Using the WearOn technology, the smartwatch also has a nifty privacy advisor that alerts you if your phone is left behind – a clever feature.

 It also comes with a bundled VPN, but don’t get too excited about it.
 Even though it is restricted to only 200MB of use daily, it could be helpful in an emergency.

-Additionally, Bitdefender Mobile Security boasts anti-theft features, and it is possible to lock, locate, or send a message to your phone or tablet (which is useful if you lose your device).
+Additionally, Bitdefender Mobile Security boasts anti-theft features.
+It is possible to lock, locate, or send a message to your phone or tablet (useful if you lose your device).
 If you wish, you can completely wipe your device remotely.

-It has a lot of features and the asking price is reasonable (plus, you can test it for 14 days for free before buying).
+It has many features, and the asking price is reasonable (plus, you can test it for 14 days for free before buying).

 Visit Bitdefender’s website for more information and to sign up.

-The Avast antivirus app is among the most popular applications for mobile devices as well as laptops and desktops.
+The Avast antivirus app is among the most popular applications for mobile devices and laptops, and desktops.

 In the app’s mobile version, you will find a set of device-securing tools.
 You have access to several security features, including app locks, anti-theft features, photo vaults, a privacy permissions dashboard, junk cleaners, a web shield, and, of course, the virus scanner and removal tool.

 You can download Avast for free or for a fee.
-There are some features available only in paid packages, including VPN, Wi-Fi security verification, and phishing protection.
 The monthly fee starts at $60.
+Some features are available only in paid packages, including VPN, Wi-Fi security verification, and phishing protection.

 Despite its free status, the free version is filled with ads and nag screens; some might find it irritating.